-Following Confirmation, subject to the conditions precedent in Article IX of the Plan, the Plan will be Consummated on the Effective Date.
-Among other things, on the Effective Date, certain release, injunction, exculpation, and discharge provisions set forth in Article VIII of the Plan will become effective.
-As such, it is important to read the provisions contained in Article VIII of the Plan very carefully so that you understand how Confirmation and Consummation-which effectuates such provisions-will affect you and any Claim or Interest you may hold against the Debtors so that you cast your vote accordingly.
-The releases are described in Section V.G of this Disclosure Statement, entitled "Effect of Confirmation," which begins on page 2.
+Following Confirmation of the Plan as it relates to the TCEH Debtors, subject to the conditions precedent in Article IX.C. of the Plan, the Plan, the Plan as it relates to the TCEH Debtors will be consummated on the TCEH Effective Date.
+Among other things, on the TCEH Effective Date, certain release, injunction, exculpation, and discharge provisions set forth in Article VIII of the Plan will become effective.
+As such, it is important to read the provisions contained in Article VIII of the Plan very carefully so that you understand how Confirmation and Consummation of the Plan as it relates to the TCEH Debtors-which effectuates such provisions-will affect you and any Claim or Interest you may hold against the Debtors so that you cast your vote accordingly.
+The releases are described in Section 0 of this Disclosure Statement, entitled "If the Bankruptey Court disallows a Claim for reimbursement or contribution of an Entity pursuant to section 502(e)(1)(B) of the Bankruptey Code, then to the extent that such Claim is contingent as of the time of allowance or disallowance, such Claim shall be forever disallowed and expunged notwithstanding section 502(j) of the Bankruptey Code, unless before the Confirmation Date: (1) such Claim has been adjudicated as non-contingent; or (2) the relevant Holder of a Claim has Filed a non-contingent Proof of Claim on account of such Claim and a Final Order has been entered before the Confirmation Date determining such Claim as no longer contingent.

+Effect of Confirmation," which begins on page 2.